 Yes, you can.
 To achieve the look of slate tiles, you can purchase a stencil that comes in various designs, either in irregular or squarish shapes.

-Spray paint 5 to 6 different colors is the fastest way to simulate the slate look.
+Spray painting 5 to 6 different colors is the fastest way to simulate the slate look.
 After covering the entire concrete slab with the pattern, you’ll need to repaint each with a different color to achieve a more natural appearance.

 Slate Stamped Concrete Patio